codetalkio/codethoughts.io/legacy/posts/2024-06-26-how-i-structure-my-work-as-a-solor-founder.md

 As an alternative to Linear, I’d probably recommend Notion.
 You will need to set up the structure more yourself, but you can wrangle their [Projects](https://www.notion.so/product/projects) functionality into something that will allow you a very similar setup.

 I always love to get inspiration, so I’d love to hear from you about your own preferred way of organizing yourself.
+[Let me know what you think over on Medium.](https://codethoughts.medium.com/how-i-structure-work-as-a-solo-founder-4944afcfc2f2)